antoniosergiojr/beer_api_digital_innovation_one/README.md

 ---

 ## ⚙ Settings
-  The following prerequisites are required for the execution of the project:
+  The following prerequisites are necessary for the execution of the project:

   * Java 14 or higher versions.
   * Maven 3.6.3 or higher versions.